-- GII-FB1 Capacity to solve mathematical problems arisen in the engineering field.
-Aptitude to apply knowledge on: linear algebra; differential and integral calculus; numerical methods; algorithmic, numerical; statistics and optimisation. - GII-FB3 Capacity to understand and master the basic concepts of discreet mathematics, logical, algorithmic and computational complexity, and its application to solve engineering problems.
+- GII-FB1 Capacity to solve mathematical problems arising in the engineering field.
+Aptitude to apply knowledge of linear algebra; differential and integral calculus; numerical methods; algorithmic, numerical; statistics, and optimization. - GII-FB3 Capacity to understand and master the basic concepts of discreet mathematics, logical, algorithmic, and computational complexity, and its application to solve engineering problems.